 For customers who preferred something racier, or even to take racing, Aston Martin offered 1959 DB4 GT, which was built on a shorter wheelbase and with lightweight bodywork.
 Further, the GT’s engine used higher compression, twin-plug ignition and three Weber carburetors to boost output to 302 horsepower.
 Performance was stellar, with 0-60 in about six seconds and a top speed of 150 mph.
 The ultra-rare DB4 GT Zagato was lighter and more powerful still.

 Aston Martin built the standard DB4 in five series, each marked by various changes.
 The optional 266-horsepower Vantage engine, introduced in 1961, boosted performance while retaining the marque’s renowned refinement.
 The last of the line, the DB4 Series V, wore the more aerodynamic faired-in headlight design made more famous on the DB5.

 All told, Aston Martin built 1,185 DB4s, including 70 1961-1963 convertibles.

 Ready to Show

-The 1962 DB4 offered by RM Sotheby’s is equipped with optional overdrive, chrome wheels, electric windows and a Motorola radio.
+The 1962 DB4 up for auction by RM Sotheby’s features optional overdrive, chrome wheels, electric windows and a Motorola radio.
 According to the car’s documentation, the first owner had the DB4 repainted at the end of 1963, under warranty.